ARaveala/ft_transendence_dev_docu/tool_chain.md

 link to where we came from if possible here

 ## fastify

-In the context of your Transcendence project, Fastify handles all the server-side logic — the part that runs behind the scenes.
+In the context of your Transcendence project, Fastify handles all the server-side logic.
 That includes:

-Managing player data (scores, profiles, matchmaking)
+Managing player data (scores, profiles, matchmaking) (alternative options form other modules?)

 Handling HTTP requests (like when a player joins a game or sends a move)